Can Drinking Milk While Breastfeeding Help to Produce More Milk?

-Breast milk is influenced by a whole lot of factors, some genetic while others environmental.
+Breast milk is influenced by a whole lot of factors, some genetic while others, environmental.
 Some of its components are present consistently, while others depend on the mother’s diet.
-For instance, research has shown that the amount of fat in breastmilk is not altered by the consumption of cow’s milk, but there is an effect on the type of fat.
-In either case, the energy or calories in your breastmilk do not get altered drastically.
+For instance, research has shown that the amount of fat in breast milk is not altered by the consumption of cow’s milk, but there is an effect on the type of fat.
+In either case, the energy or calories in your breast milk do not get altered drastically.
 In fact, it helps nurse your child on cue, or in other words, when your little one demands to be fed.
-This way he will obtain all the nutrients required for his proper growth and development.
+This way, he will obtain all the nutrients required for his proper growth and development.
 Therefore, most mothers drink milk while they are breastfeeding.
-But if you are wondering if you should drink milk while breastfeeding or not, then read on to understand the importance of drinking milk during breastfeeding and its impact on the degree of milk production.
+But, if you are wondering if you should drink milk while breastfeeding or not, then read on to understand the importance of drinking milk during breastfeeding and its impact on the degree of milk production.

-How Much Milk Should be Consumed by a Breastfeeding Mother?
+How Much Milk Should be Consumed By a Breastfeeding Mother?

 When it comes to the amount of milk, a good rule of thumb is to drink enough to sate your thirst.
 New mothers tend to feel a lot thirstier when they are nursing, especially if the baby is newborn.
-If your urine is light coloured, this means you are drinking just enough milk.
+If your urine is light coloured, this means you are drinking just enough fluids.
 Many people believe that herbal teas, infusions, and other natural products help stimulate milk synthesis.
 However, the only way to increase milk production is by allowing the baby to empty the breast completely while nursing, which then makes the milk ducts to generate more milk.
 Further, these herbal concoctions can be dangerous to both you and your little one, so their use should be in moderation and with awareness.

 Calcium is a crucial nutrient required by literally every single organism on earth.
 In a human body, calcium is important in the synthesis and maintenance of teeth and bones.
 Further, it is used in its ionic form as a means of signal transduction both within cells as well as between different cells.
 Calcium is also relevant as a chemical messenger which drives the actions of muscle contraction and relaxation.
 Other functions include transport of nerve signals, blood clotting, promoting fertilisation of the egg cell by the sperm, and so on.